 - Grow vegetable crops that are more resistant to nematodes such as: broccoli, corn, brussel sprouts, chives, leeks and spring onions.

 - Practice good hygiene in the garden to help limit the spread of nematodes.
 When harvesting nematode infected plants, remove as much infected root from the soil as possible and dispose of it well away from food garden areas.
 I normally burn them.

-Learning about appropriate management techniques for your garden is taught at our workshops and our next organic and biodynamic workshops are in March 2017, check out our event calendar here.
+Learning about appropriate management techniques for your garden is taught at our workshops and our next organic and biodynamic workshops is on our event calendar here.
 Our mentoring service will also guide you in managing your soil for nematode control.

 Peter Kearney – www.myfoodgarden.com.au